allanslim/warrior-game/README.md

 \> java -jar warrior-client.jar
 ```

-NOTE: If you just want to run the application without compiling, you can find the executable jars in dist/ directory.
+NOTE: If you just want to run the applications without compiling, you can find the executable jars in dist/ directory.